 As highlighted in the experiments, the crux of our analysis relies on job availability parameters, λ and φ_P , and their implications for an individual with standard preference parameters, σ , η , β .
-Our approach, therefore, is to calibrate these parameters jointly and use observations of labor market outcomes to assign values to the remaining parameters.
+Our approach, therefore, is to calibrate these parameters jointly and use observations of labor market outcomes to assign values to the other parameters of our framework.
 We interpret a period as one month.